olivierdalang/CadInput/README.md

 - *X* : x coordinate
 - *Y* : y coordinate
 - Combine those with "shift" to toggle absolute/relative mode
-- Combine those with "alt" to toggle locked mode.
+- Combine those with "alt" or "ctrl" to toggle locked mode.
 - *C* : construction mode
 - *P* : parralel / perpendicular to a segment

+## Issues

+Impossible to use with

 ## Feedback / Bugs / Contribute

-Feedback...
+...

-## Changelog
+## History

-Changelog...
+...

 ## Technical notes

 The plugin relies on several hacks to work, since (afaik) the current QGIS API :
 - does not allow to hook into MapCanvas mouse events
-- does not allow numerical input for tools
+- does not allow numerical input for tools in scene coordinates

 ### MapCanvas mouseEvents hack